-This placed the Clipper approximately 582 nautical miles (670 kilometers) east southeast of Manila.
+This placed the Clipper approximately 582 nautical miles (670 kilometers) east-southeast of Manila.
 The transmission was acknowledged.
 When the land-based radio operator tried to make contact one minute later to provide updated weather information, he received no reply.
-There were no further radio transmissions received.
+There were no further radio transmissions from Hawaii Clipper.

 As with the disappearance of Amelia Earhart and Fred Noonan the previous year, there was no shortage of “conspiracy theories.”
-An example is that agents of the Empire of Japan had stowed away aboard Hawaii Clipper, hijacked the airplane and it was flown to Ulithi, and then Truk.
-The story goes on the the passengers and crew were murdered and their bodies were buried under the foundation of a hospital under construction.
+An example is that agents of the Empire of Japan had stowed away aboard Hawaii Clipper, hijacked the airplane and it was flown to Ulithi, an atoll in the Caroline Islands, and then on to Truk.
+The story goes on that the passengers and crew were murdered and their bodies buried under the foundation of a hospital then under construction.

-Only six months earlier, another Pan American flying boat, Samoan Clipper, a Sikorsky S-42B, NC16734, disappeared about two hours out of Pago Pago.
+Only six months earlier, another Pan American flying boat, Samoan Clipper, a Sikorsky S-42B, NC16734, disappeared about two hours out of Pago Pago in the Samoan Islands.
 The airliner is believed to have exploded in midair.
 In that case, an oil slick and wreckage were found.

 ¹ Following the United States’ entry into World War II, Captain Terletzky’s widow, Mrs. Sarepta B. Terletzky, (née Helen Sarepta Bowman), a graduate of Smith College, joined the United States Navy.
 She was commissioned as a Lieutenant, W-VS, United States Naval Reserve, 4 August 1942.
 On 1 December 1945, she was promoted to the rank of lieutenant commander, and to commander, 1 January 1950.
 Mrs. Terletzky had been born at New York City, New York, 28 September 1895.
 She died at Miami, Florida, 4 August 1970.

-² Ded Reckoning (Deductive Reckoning, often erroneously referred to as “dead reckoning,” is a method of navigation which uses a previously known position, time of flight, estimated speed of the aircraft based on forecast weather conditions, etc., to estimate the current geographical position.
+² Ded Reckoning (Deductive Reckoning), often erroneously referred to as “dead reckoning,” is a method of navigation which uses a previously known position, time of flight, estimated speed and course of the aircraft based on forecast weather conditions, etc., to estimate the current geographical position.
 It is the standard method of navigation in the absence of radio aids or satellite position.